 Sound waves are aimed at the stone and sent at high speed.
 If you’re awake, you may feel a tapping as they pass through your body.

-You’ll be monitored in a recovery room for about 1 hour to 3 hours.
+You’ll be closely watched in a recovery room for about 1 to 3 hours.
 Antibiotics and pain medicine may be prescribed before you leave.

 You’ll have a follow-up visit in a few weeks.
 If you received a stent, it will be removed.
-Your doctor will also check for pieces of stone.
+Your healthcare provider will also check for pieces of stone.
 If large pieces remain, you may need a second lithotripsy or another procedure.

 Bleeding in the kidney